List of mayors of Bendigo

-This is a list of the mayors of the City of Greater Bendigo a local government area in Melbourne, Victoria, Australia, and its pre-amalgamation predecessors: the Sandhurst Municipal Council, the City of Sandhurst, the City of Bendigo and the Borough of Eaglehawk.
+This is a list of the mayors of the City of Greater Bendigo a local government area in Victoria, Australia, and its pre-amalgamation predecessors: the Sandhurst Municipal Council, the City of Sandhurst, the City of Bendigo and the Borough of Eaglehawk.
 The City of Greater Bendigo was formed in 1994 by the amalgamation of the City of Bendigo with the Borough of Eaglehawk, Shire of Strathfieldsaye, Shire of Huntly and parts of the Rural City of Marong and Shire of McIvor.

 The current mayor is Thomas Prince who was voted into the position by councillors in 2025 while the current deputy mayor is Karen Corr, who was also voted into the position by councillors in 2025.

 Overview

 Formation of the council

 The first Sandhurst Municipal Council election was held on 10 January 1856; the first meeting occurred on 14 January, where Edward Nucella Emmett was appointed the council's first Chairman.
 The council consisted of seven members, including the Chairman.
 The first duties of the council included the formation of a ratepayers role, the appointment of officers, and the assessment of properties within the municipality.
 In September 1863, Sandhurst became a borough, resulting in the number of council members increasing to nine.

 In 1867, three wards were created, named after the three most recent Governors of Victoria: Darling, Barkly, and Sutton.
 (Note: The wards were named after Sir Charles Darling (1856–1863), Sir Henry Barkly (1863–1866) and Sir John Manners-Sutton (1866–1873).)
 Three councillors were required for each ward; each councillor, elected by ratepayers, selected the wards they wished to represent.
 Each councillor was elected for a three-year term.